camercu/oscp-prep/CHEATSHEET.md

 # find all root-owned SUID and GUID binaries
 find / -type f \( -perm -g+s -a -gid 0 \) -o \( -perm -u+s -a -uid 0 \) -ls 2>/dev/null

-# look for access to file that doesn't exist, but we might control
+# look for access to shared object that doesn't exist, but we might control
 strace /usr/local/bin/suid-so 2>&1 | grep -iE "open|access|no such file"

 # compile your inject file